Utilities.Model

 • F-in-S constraints (excluding VariableIndex constraints) stored in .constraints::C

-All interactions should take place via the MOI interface, so the types O, V, and C should implement the API as needed for their functionality.
+All interactions take place via the MOI interface, so the types O, V, and C must implement the API as needed for their functionality.

 .objective